graph LR

 Syntactic Projection Patterns

-The syntactic realization of each indicator family determines how Cause and Effect roles are projected:
+The syntactic realization of each indicator determines how Cause and Effect roles are projected:

 | Family | Example | Cause Projection | Effect Projection |